Fix Error 0x80070780: File Cannot Be Accessed by System

 Old restore points can consume disk space and occasionally lock file resources.
 Cleaning them up frees space and can resolve access issues.

-This freed 12 GB of space on our test machine.
+This freed up a large chunk of space on our test machine.
 While not a direct fix for 0x80070780, freeing disk space helps when the error is caused by resource constraints.
 For file-locking issues, see our guide on what to do when a file is open in system.

 #Bottom Line